 In the 1986 comedy "The Money Pit," a young Tom Hanks finds himself struggling to repair a decrepit mansion that's falling apart around him.
-The gigantic house seems like a good deal at first -- until the staircase starts collapsing and chimneys begin caving in.
+The gigantic house seems like a good deal at first — until the staircase starts collapsing and chimneys begin caving in.
 Important lesson: Never buy a house without doing your homework.
-And buying vacant land may not be exactly the same as buying a house, but similar rules apply.
+Buying a vacant lot may not be the same as buying a house, but similar rules apply.
 You should always know what you're getting yourself into and how much it costs to build a house.

-Whatever your intentions, there's plenty to know before investing in property.
-Here are 10 of them, including everything from the basic expenses and city ordinances to land surveys and easements.
+There's plenty to know before investing in land.
+Here are 10 things, including everything from the basic expenses and city ordinances to land surveys and easements.